4k4xs4pH1r3/blackarch/docs/BlackArch-tunning.md

 #Verify that all the packages of BlackArch are really installed and Upgraded
 #
-pacman -Syy blackarch --needed --overwrite --noconfirm
+pacman -Syy blackarch --needed --force
 #
 reboot